masikol/ribogrove-tools/README.md

 2. Scripts in direcory `exploration_scripts/` are used for primer coverage calculation, calculation of intragenomic variability of 16S rRNA genes etc.
 3. (scripts in directory `_trash/` are deprecated)

+## Python version

+All Python scripts in this repo are written for Python 3 (version 3.6 or later).